Poor Treatment: Part 1

 I was so angry.

-Candace’s nurse came in the room in the middle of this altercation and she started getting upset with him too.
+Candace’s nurse came into the room in the middle of this altercation and she started getting upset with him too.
 When he left, Candace started having really bad spasms again.
 Her nurse had gotten her medication to her quickly, but we needed to wait for it to kick in.
 So it was a brutal hour or so.
 Before I even thought to do it, Candace’s nurse came in and said that she was going to file a complaint with his supervisor.
 That’s when I said I would like to file a complaint also.
 She said no problem I will make that happen.

 The next morning, someone from the hospital came in and asked what had happened.
 She was one of the people who dealt with complaints.
 So I told her what happened and she was a little shocked too.
 I am not even sure what happened from that point.
 I don’t know if he got pulled into the office for a conversation.
 I don’t know if he got in trouble.

-These are the reasons why nobody should be in the hospital by themselves, and should have an advocate or someone that knows how to take care of him/her with them.
+These are the reasons why nobody should be in the hospital by themselves and should have an advocate or someone that knows how to take care of him/her with them.
 ESPECIALLY if they have complicated cases.
 Things like this happen, and lives can be lost or permanently damaged for the rest of their life.